-- 1) Ability to understand client needs and scope. - 2) Apply quantitative and qualitative concepts taught in this course - 3) Ability to collect relevant information, analyze it, and present it effectively. - 4) Ability to develop a professional report - 5) Presentation Skills - 6) Teamwork and Collaboration play a basic round.
+- 1) Ability to understand client needs and scope. - 2) Apply quantitative and qualitative concepts taught in this course - 3) Ability to collect relevant information, analyze it, and present it effectively. - 4) Ability to develop a professional report - 5) Presentation Skills - 6) Teamwork and Collaboration

+Simulation Exercise (20%) There will be two (2) Web-based Simulation exercises in a group setting.
+First, there will be a preparation round to understand the specific concepts and the various decision-making characteristics used to operate the Simulation.
+Then, in practice round, groups play a basic round.
 Finally, a competition round will be held.
-The group simulation outcome shall include the web-based competition rating (5%) and a reflection (10%) (Two slides PPT -6 bullet points total) on the group's learnings.
+Each group simulation outcome shall include the web-based competition rating (4%) and a reflection (6%) (Two slides PPT - 6 bullet points total) on the group's learnings.

-Simulation Exercise (15%) There will be one (1) Web-based Simulation exercise in a group setting.
-First, there will be a preparation round to understand the specific concepts and the various decision-making characteristics used to operate the simulation.
-Then, in the practice round, groups

-Final Examination (40%) Format of the exam will be discussed in the class.
-Structure of the exam and examples will be provided.
-The goal of the final exam is to test knowledge acquired during the course.
-Questions will be asked from the material covered in the class including cases, class notes and readings.
-Examination may consist of short essay questions, qualitative and quantitative and may include a mini-case which you would be expected to analyze and make recommendations.
+Final Examination (45%) Format of the exam will be discussed in the class.
+The structure of the exam and examples will be provided.
+The final exam aims to test knowledge acquired during the course.
+Questions will be asked from the material covered in the class, including cases, class notes and readings.
+The Examination may consist of short essay questions, qualitative and quantitative or analysis of a mini-case, selected topic or recent trends, which you would be expected to analyze and make recommendations.